Server-Side Tracking for Agencies: The 2026 Guide

 - JavaScript pixel loads in their browser

-- Pixel fires and sends data to ad platform
+- Pixel fires and sends data to the ad platform

 - Result: Conversion never gets recorded